EugeneKorshenko/subkit-microservice/docs/tutorials/5mins_tutorial.md

 ### 3. Writing Data
 Let's send a message now
-You can use the Subkit reference you just created to write data to Subkit using the set() function.
+You can use the Subkit reference you have just created to write data to Subkit by simply using the set() function.
 To make things easy, we've already added input text boxes for the chatter's name and message as well as a keypress handler that will fire whenever someone tries to send a message.

-For this step, write a message to Subkit using the set() function as shown:
+For this step, write a message to Subkit using the set() function as shown here:
 ```
 quickstart
 	.set('ItemKey', {